-However, despite the continuing good fortune in the series, I’m unhappy to report that there are a couple of major flaws that I must report.
+Although I was fortunate to receive 2nd Place for Published Literature in the 2018 Arizona Literary Excellence Contest for Murder on Mokulua Drive, I’m unhappy to report that there are a couple of major flaws I must report.
 The first is a two-line printing error in Murder on Mokulua Drive.
 Fortunately, the text is readable despite the strikethroughs.
 More importantly, as I was comparing books two and three with the first book (Prospect for Murder), I found a major historical mistake.
-In the glossary, I mistakenly copied and pasted a sentence regarding Princess Ka`iulani into the description of Queen Kapi`olani.
+In the glossary, I mistakenly copied and pasted a sentence regarding Princess Ka'iulani into the description of Queen Kapiʻolani.
 The result is a statement that the Queen was the last princess of the Hawaiian Kingdom, a clear and major error.

 The writing process is unending, and, hopefully, each of us grows in both understanding and skill with the passage of time.
 I sincerely regret these and other errors that have occurred in presenting Natalie's murderous Island tales, and shall continue to report them as I find them...